-On Hand Closed On Hand Closed
+• On Hand Closed On Hand Closed

-Category 2010 - 2011 2010 - 2011 2011 - 2012 2011 - 2012
+Category 2011 - 2012 2011 - 2012 2012 - 2013 2012 - 2013

-Minor 1 4 1 1
+Minor 1 1 1 5

-Of Note 1 1 0 2
+Of Note 0 2 0 2

-Of Concern 1 1 0 1
+Of Concern 0 1 0 0

-Serious 3 1 3 1
+Serious 3 1 2 1

-Total 6 7 4 5
+Total 4 5 3 8

-A summary of the complaints position for 2011/12 is listed below:
+A summary of the complaints position for 2012/13 is listed below:

-Complaints carried over from 2010/11 6
+Complaints carried over from 2011/12 4

-New complaints received in the year +3
+New complaints received in the year +7

-Less finalised complaints -5
+Less finalised complaints - 8

-Complaints remaining under review 4
+Complaints remaining under review 3

-Of the six complaints remaining open at the end of the 2010/11 year, four complaints were finalised and closed during the year.
-The investigation and disciplinary proceeding relating to the other two complaints has been completed and the Board continues a monitoring brief, hence these two complaint files remain open.
-Of the three new complaints received during 2011/12, one has been finalised, one has been investigated and a report submitted to the July 2012 Board meeting, while the third is still subject to further information being sought by the Board.
+Of the four complaints remaining open at the end of the 2011/12 year, two complaints were finalised and closed during the year.
+Of the remaining two complaints, both matters proceeded to a Professional Conduct Review Panel (PCRP) disciplinary hearing.
+A number of months after the PCRP further evidence was received by the Board and a new investigation was initiated.
+This matter is currently the subject of disciplinary proceedings in QCAT.
+The Board continues a monitoring brief, hence these two complaint files remain open.
+Of the seven new complaints received during 2012/13, six have been finalised, while one remains open as further information is being sought by the Board.
 In addition to the above, the Board received a number of telephone enquiries about the actions of surveyors which did not proceed to formal written complaints.